Sherchryst/minitalk/README.md

 # MINITALK

 ## Introduction
->The objective of this project is for you to create a communication program, it will be able to send messages from a client to a server.
+>The objective of this project is to create a communication program, it will be able to send messages from a client to a server.

 ## Objectives
  * You must create a communication program in the form of a client and server.